-However, unlike Scrum (another Agile methodology), Kanban is less time based and more focused on to-do lists.
+However, unlike Scrum (another Agile methodology), Kanban is less time-based and more focused on to-do lists.
 The Kanban methodology was designed to provide a workload-centric method of project management.
 In other words, its emphasis is on managing multiple deliverables across a team so that no one member is overworked or overwhelmed.

 Traditionally, Kanban project management involved planning on a whiteboard or chalkboard, where statuses such as “Planned,” “In Progress,” “In Review,” and “Completed” were listed out across the top.
-Then, each project deliverable was written down on a Post-it note and placed under the proper status.
+Then, each project deliverable was written down on a sticky note and placed under the proper status.